Rimo0/OpenMPRDP-CLI-Python/README.md

 6. `submit-others.json` The logs except submits,such as delete server
 7. `weight.json` The local weight base
 8. `players_map.json` Saved players uuid and name
+9. `weight_management.py` Set weight for servers that have not been weighted